-The badger brush I've chosen to stock at Hugh is the Vulfix Old Original Super Badger brush ($50).
-It's the next-to-finest grade, providing softness and excellent absorbency, and is hand-made on the Isle of Man in the U.K.
+The badger brushes we stock at Hugh are the Vulfix Old Original Super Badger brush ($50) and Pure Badger brush ($30).
+They providing softness and excellent absorbency, and are hand-made on the Isle of Man in the U.K.

 Of course I can special-order any other brushes and the lead time is generally quick.
 Feel free to come in and we can discuss the nuances of animal hair.

 Next up: the Double-Sided Safety Razor